arsudsandesh97/Leetcode-SQL50/Select/Invalid Tweets/readme.md

 Any tweet with more than 15 characters gets selected.

 ## 🔑 Key Takeaway
-String functions like LENGTH() let you filter rows based on text size.
+String functions like CHAR_LENGTH() let you filter rows based on text size.